yashagr911/auto-scaling-e-commerce-webapp/README.md

-# E-commerce Web Application Deployment Project
+# Auto-scaling E-commerce Web Application

 This repository contains the code and configuration for an automated infrastructure provisioning system that scales a Django-based e-commerce web application using Azure, Ansible, Docker, Jenkins, and Git.